The Multivariate Bernoulli detector: Change point estimation in discrete survival analysis: Model

 To motivate the next model development, consider the bottom plots in Figure~\ref{fig:tvgeom} where two observations with $t_i=7$ out of 500 are not used when inferring change points.
 Then, the lack of observations at time $t=7$ results in spurious change points at that time location and the next.
-We restrict our inference to avoid such sensitivity to a few observations: to aid identifiability, considering the flexibility of the underlying Time-Varying Geometric distribution, we only allow change points for a subset of times $\mathcal{T} \subset\{1,\dots,t_{\max}\}$ such that $\gamma_t = 0$ if $t\notin \mathcal{T}$.
+We restrict our inference to avoid such sensitivity to a few observations: to aid identifiability, considering the flexibility of the underlying Time-Varying Geometric distribution which is discussed in Section~\ref{sec:tvgeom}, we only allow change points for a subset of times $\mathcal{T} \subset\{1,\dots,t_{\max}\}$ such that $\gamma_t = 0$ if $t\notin \mathcal{T}$.
 Firstly, as it is typical in change point applications, we do not allow change points at the support boundary, in our case $t=1$ and $t=t_{\max}$.
 Moreover, we do not allow a change point at time $t$ if both $t$ and $t-1$ have no observed events as the data lack information on which of the two time points would be a change point.
-Also, we do not allow change points at a time $t$ with no observed events if both neighbouring times $t-1$ and $t+1$ have observed events, because this would lead to spurious change points due to the flexibility of the underlying Time-Varying Geometric, as seen in Figure~\ref{fig:tvgeom} (bottom row).
-Indeed, without this constraint the model would in general favour a very low $\phi_t$ as no event has been observed at time $t$ and then rescale all the subsequent $\phi_l$, $l>t$.
+Also, we do not allow change points at a time $t$ with no observed events if both neighboring times $t-1$ and $t+1$ have observed events, because this would lead to spurious change points due to the flexibility of the underlying Time-Varying Geometric, as seen in Figure~\ref{fig:tvgeom} (bottom row).
 On the other hand, we prefer to introduce parsimony in the estimation of change points to improve interpretability.
+We explore the effect of the restriction on change point locations in a simulation study in Web Section~\ref{sec:simul_restrict}.
+There, the restriction (i)~does not deteriorate inference, even if the true change point is not in $\mathcal{T}$; (ii)~avoids spurious change points at time locations without observed events.

 We assume a Geometric distribution with success probability $\pi_K$ truncated to $K \leq |\mathcal{T}|$ as prior on the number of change points.
 We denote such prior as $\mathrm{Geo}_{|\mathcal{T}|}(\pi_K)$.
 For the locations of overall change points given $K$, we use the uniform distribution on possible configurations $p(\bm\gamma\mid K) = 1 / \binom{|\mathcal{T}|}{K}$.
-In summary, the joint prior on the number and location of change points has a hierarchical specification:
+In summary, the joint prior on the number and location of change points has a hierarchical specification: $p(K, \bm\gamma)= p(K)\, p(\bm\gamma \mid K)$.